Ferrari N.V. (RACE) Stock Analysis — Price Target, Buy Rating & DCF Valuation (2026)

 Is RACE a buy, hold, or sell?

 RACE carries a valuation grade of Buy.
-The trailing P/E of 30.7 sits 18% above the Consumer Cyclical sector median of 26.0x — a premium that demands sustained earnings delivery.
-Our discounted cash flow model produces an intrinsic range of $305–$519 — implying a +30% margin of safety at the current price of $317.40.
+The trailing P/E of 32.5 sits 25% above the Consumer Cyclical sector median of 26.0x — a premium that demands sustained earnings delivery.
+Our discounted cash flow model produces an intrinsic range of $347–$515 — implying a +26% margin of safety at the current price of $341.95.
 The width of the DCF range reflects genuine uncertainty in the terminal growth rate assumption: the correct framework is a probability-weighted distribution over scenarios, not a single point estimate.
+See the DCF valuation framework for full methodology.

-The company has beaten estimates in 75% of recent quarters.
-The most recent quarter missed by a 2.6% earnings surprise.
+With a 50% beat rate on recent quarters, earnings predictability has been mixed.
+The most recent quarter missed by a 1.8% earnings surprise.
 Analyst estimate revisions are trending upward.

 What are RACE's key risk factors?